Venues of the 2020 Summer Olympics and Paralympics

 The Japan National Stadium in Tokyo, hosted the Ceremonies and Athletics.

 The 2020 Summer Olympics, officially known as the "Games of the XXXII Olympiad", was an international multi-sport event held in Tokyo, Japan, from 23 July to 8 August 2021.
 Originally scheduled to take place from 24 July to 9 August 2020, it was postponed in March 2020 as a result of the COVID-19 pandemic, and was held largely behind closed doors with no spectators permitted under the state of emergency.
 (Note: Overseas spectators were first banned in March 2021, then followed by residents of Japan in July of that year to avoid any risk of a superspreading event.)
-Despite being rescheduled for 2021, the event retains the Tokyo 2020 name for marketing and branding purposes.
+Despite being rescheduled for 2021, the event retained the Tokyo 2020 name for marketing and branding purposes.

 The 2020 Summer Paralympics followed two weeks later between 25 August and 5 September 2021.